Never search alone: An updated review

-The Never Search Alone job search method is based on Phyl Terry’s 20 years of coaching experience with 2,000 job and promotion seekers.
+The Never Search Alone job search method is based on founder Phyl Terry’s 20 years of coaching experience with 2,000 job and promotion seekers.
 A key component of the method is a job seeker’s participation in a free volunteer-led Job Search Council.
-As of late 2025, the number of Job Search Councils hit a milestone of 5,000 Councils launched to help 50,000 job seekers.
+As of May 2026, the organization has launched 5,000 Councils and helped over 50,000 job seekers.

 In addition to running Job Search Councils, the Never Search Alone process offers free resources like tools and templates, videos, and LinkedIn Live events.
-Below I describe the method and some components.
+Below I describe the method and some components, followed by some new concerns I have after reviewing feedback from job seekers.

 Job Search Council - A support group of 4-6 job-seeking peers who agree to search together.
-The Job Search Council and the resources of the Never Search Alone movement are co-partners in helping a job seeker to choose the most effective ways to network, interview, and evaluate job offers.
+The Job Search Council and the resources of the Never Search Alone movement are co-partners in helping job seekers to choose the most effective ways to network, interview, and evaluate job offers.

 Terry observed job searches spark anxiety and fear in almost everyone.
 He said Job Search Councils act as a kind of private “safety net” for the emotional toll of capitalism, explaining: